syncfusion/ej2-angular-docs/src/pdfviewer/pdfviewer/formdesigner/create-fillable-PDF-forms/create-with-user-interface-interaction.md

 ---
-title: "User interaction with form fields"
+title: "Create with UI Interaction"
 component: "PDF Viewer"
 description: "Learn about the User interaction with form fields support in PDF Viewer."
 ---

-# User interaction with form fields
+# Create with UI Interaction

 The PDF viewer control provides the option for interaction with Form Fields such as Drag and resize. you can draw a Form Field dynamically by clicking the Form Field icon on the toolbar and draw it in the PDF document.
 The Form Fields type supported by the PDF Viewer Control are: